infinitered/reactotron/packages/reactotron-core-client/README.md

   // Fires when we disconnect from the server.
   onDisconnect: () => {},

+  // fires when the plugin is attached (this only happens once at initialization)
+  onPlugin: client => console.log('I have been attached to ', client),

   // This is an object (not a function).
 The keys are strings.
 The values are functions.
   // Every entry in here will become a method on the Reactotron client object.